trufae/aiblog/src/WinCdbNull-en.md

 Child-SP          RetAddr               : Args to Child
 ```

-We got the RIP value, finally!, let's check the disassembly and compare that with the binary to findn out the function name and associated source-line.
-Because .. guess what, even if the `.pdb` files are in the very same directory of the executables, `cdb` won't be loading them unless we specify the path using the `.sympath` command, and then hit the `.reload` command.
-But i'm old for all this, so I will just go read the assembly.
+We got the RIP value, finally!
+Let's check the disassembly and compare that with the binary to find out the function name and associated source line.
+Because... guess what—even if the `.pdb` files are in the very same directory as the executables, `cdb` won't be loading them unless we specify the path using the `.sympath` command and then hit the `.reload` command.
+But I'm old for all this, so I will just go read the assembly.

 ```console
 0:003> u rip